mariaehab01/Clima-Weather-App/README.md

 - Supports **dark mode UI**.
 - Retrieves data from the **OpenWeatherMap API**.
 - Implements the **delegate pattern** for architecture.
-- ⚙Accurate parsing of JSON responses using `Codable`.
+- Accurate parsing of JSON responses using `Codable`.

 ---